 - Colocation Hosting

 - Self Service Hosting, and

 - Managed WordPress Hosting

 But if we talk about the most popular ones, then there are 3 among these that are widely known and used.
-They are Shared Hosting, VPS Hosting and Dedicated Hosting.
+They are Shared Hosting, VPS server Hosting and Dedicated Hosting.
 Refer to this web hosting guide, if you want an in depth information about all hosting types.